uberFoo/dwarf/README.md

 ## On the Horizon

-These are the thins that spring to mind when I think of what I'd most like to do next with dwarf.
+These are the things that spring to mind when I think of what I'd most like to do next with dwarf.
 In no particular order:

 * [x] async